 Cointegration refers to the situation where the variables have a long-run or equilibrium relationship.
 Such variables move together over time and can be said to have a similar wavelength or share a common trend.
-In economic theory, equilibrium and long-run relationships hold special significance.
-This is the reason why cointegration is considered a desired property in time series variables.
+Equilibrium and long-run relationships hold special significance in Economic theory.
+Cointegration is a desirable property because of this reason.

 In the short run, the variables might be in disequilibrium and can diverge from their equilibrium position.
 However, they have a tendency to converge towards their long-run equilibrium if they are cointegrated.